uber-go/fx/docs/get-started/minimal.md

 **What did we just do?**

-We build an empty Fx application by calling `fx.New` with no arguments.
+We built an empty Fx application by calling `fx.New` with no arguments.
 Applications will normally pass arguments to `fx.New` to set up their components.